 Supported hardware configurations and chipsets

-The Dolphin software suite is written to be very portable and supports a variety of PCI Express switches and bridges from Microsemi, IDT and PLX/Avago as well as the built in Intel NTB available with some Intel CPUs.
+The Dolphin software suite is written to be very portable and supports a variety of PCI Express NTB switches from Microsemi, IDT and PLX/Broadcom as well as the built in Intel NTB functionality available with some Intel CPUs.
 The software is normally a bundle with Dolphin PCI Express hardware products, but can also be licensed by OEMs designing their own hardware.

 The software supports setting up direct NTB to NTB connections, switched topologies and multi-port topologies.

 Software road map

 Dolphin is offering a complete solution for host-to-host communication over PCI express today.
 Future software plans includes integrating with transparent IO devices to create a unified PCI Express environments where systems and IO devices can directly communicate over PCI Express.
 Please contact Dolphin for more information.